 10. Adidas Nemeziz 17.2

 At #10 is the Adidas Nemeziz 17.2.
-Now, this is one of my own personal favourite model from Adidas.
-They cost about $115, so not the most expensive youth soccer shoes out there because in the list, there are models which are significantly more expensive.
+Now, this is one of my own personal favorite model from Adidas.
+They cost about $115, so not the most expensive youth soccer shoes out there because in the list, there are models that are significantly more expensive.
 Now, of course, the main headline player for Adidas with their Nemeziz 17.1 is the main man, Lionel Messi, who prefers the 17.1 over the more elite 17+.

 Now, the big positives about the Nemeziz 17.1 is that as I said, they aren’t overly expensive.
-Alongside that, there’s some seriously high-quality materials and a lot of different ones as well.
+Alongside that, there are some seriously high-quality materials and a lot of different ones as well.
 We’ve got agility knit, torsion tape, agility bandage, and a dual lock collar which makes it a very high-performing boot.
 Which does also bring us on to the slight negatives as well.

 Because they are so high-performing, different types of bandage materials, they can just fit a little bit too snug and aggressive for some young players.
-Now, if you guys don’t want to spend $100+ for Nemeziz 17.2, maybe your feet are growing quickly, you can get some scaled down Nemeziz as well.
+Now, if you guys don’t want to spend $100+ for Nemeziz 17.2, maybe your feet are growing quickly, you can get some scaled-down Nemeziz as well.
 There’s no Nemeziz 17.2 but there are more affordable 17.3 and 17.4 options.

 So these boots, in our opinion, are the very best for kids but what about you guys?
 You’ve seen 10 today, which one would you actually get yourselves.
 Let us know in the comment section below.
 Thanks for reading, I hope you enjoyed it.
 Cheers!